Encore-Developers/EncoreCustoms/data/README.md

 - ageRating = The age rating of the song, if not set by charter or listed in any game--add it yourself.
 Follows Rock Band guidelines: Family Friendly, Supervision Recommended, Mature Content
 - is_verified = Is the song verified in the Songs repository or not?
 - is_cover = Is the song a cover or not?
 - currentVersion = The charts current version starting from when it was added to this API.
 Increase by one if a update to the chart was made.
-This is the bot looks at the MIDI files so it's extremely important.
+This is how the bot looks at the MIDI files so it's extremely important.
 - format = The format of the chart.
 Only JSON and INI applies at this moment in time.
 - fiveLaneHard = Does the chart use the fifth lane on gamepad Hard?
 - doubleBass = Does Classic/Elite Drums have Expert+?